samyrhn/league_streaming/README.md

 # Network

 All of the AWS resources are inside the same VPC.
 In this VPC, there are 2 subnets, with 2 route tables for each, which provides 2 network connections.
-Besides configuring the network in AWS, it is also necessary to properly configure the Kafka 'ADERTISED_LISTENERS' parameter in the Broker's configuration, pointing it the Private IP of the EC2 instance running Kafka.
+Besides configuring the network in AWS, it is also necessary to properly configure the Kafka 'ADERTISED_LISTENERS' parameter in the Broker's configuration, pointing it to the Private IP of the EC2 instance running Kafka.

 For establishing a functional connection in AWS, it will be necessary to configure the route tables as the following: